-Significant areas that require estimates include revenue recognition, intangible assets, business acquisition liabilities, allowance for doubtful accounts, stock-based compensation, reserves for excess and obsolete inventory, useful lives of assets, the outcome of litigation, recoverability of intangible assets and income taxes.
+Significant areas that require estimates include revenue recognition, intangible assets, business acquisition liabilities, allowance for doubtful accounts, stock-based compensation, reserves for excess and obsolete inventory, fair value measurements, useful lives of assets, the outcome of litigation, recoverability of intangible assets and income taxes.
 We are subject to risks and uncertainties due to changes in the healthcare environment, regulatory oversight, competition, and legislation that may cause actual results to differ from estimated results.

-(d) Revenue Recognition
+(e) Revenue Recognition

+In accordance with Accounting Standards Codification 606 Revenue from Contracts with Customers, ("ASC 606"), the Company recognizes revenue upon the transfer of goods or services to a customer at an amount that reflects the expected consideration to be received in exchange for those goods or services.
+The principles in ASC 606 are applied using the following five steps: (i) identify the contract with a customer; (ii) identify the performance obligation(s) in the contract; (iii) determine the transaction price; (iv) allocate the transaction price to the performance obligation(s) in the contract; and (v) recognize revenue when (or as) the Company satisfies its performance obligation(s).
 Revenue is recognized upon transfer of control of promised products or services to customers in an amount that reflects the consideration we expect to receive in exchange for those products or services.
 Sales and other taxes we collect concurrent with revenue-producing activities are excluded from revenue.
 For purposes of disclosure, we disaggregate our revenue into two categories, Musculoskeletal Solutions and Enabling Technologies.
-Our Musculoskeletal Solutions products consist primarily of the implantable devices, disposables, and unique instruments used in an expansive range of spine, orthopedic trauma, hip, knee and extremity procedures.
+Our Musculoskeletal Solutions products consist primarily of the implantable devices, disposables, unique instruments, and neuromonitoring services, used in an expansive range of spine, orthopedic trauma, hip, knee and extremity procedures.
 The majority of our Musculoskeletal Solutions contracts have a single performance obligation and revenue is recognized at a point in time.
+For our IONM services, revenue is recognized in the period the service is performed, which can be either point in time or over time, depending how the performance obligation is defined for the amount of consideration expected to be received.
+Our policy is to classify shipping and handling costs billed to customers as sales and the related expenses as cost of sales.

 Our Enabling Technologies products are advanced hardware and software systems, and related technologies, that are designed to enhance a surgeon's capabilities and streamline surgical procedures by making them less invasive, more accurate, and more reproducible to improve patient care.
-The majority of our Enabling Technologies product contracts contain multiple performance obligations, including maintenance and support, and revenue is recognized as we fulfill each performance obligation.
+The majority of our Enabling Technologies product contracts contain multiple performance obligations, including maintenance and support, and revenue is recognized as we fulfill each performance obligation, generally at the point in time in which the obligation is fulfilled.
 When contracts have multiple performance obligations, we allocate the contract's transaction price to each performance obligation using our best estimate of the standalone selling price of each distinct good or service in the contract.
-Our policy is to classify shipping and handling costs billed to customers as sales and the related expenses as cost of goods sold.